mariastezhko/registration-kiosk/README.md

 ### Updating Request Bin URL

-Change URL in the configuration file /static/config/url.json, then restart the application.
+Change URL in the configuration file /static/config/url.json, then restart the server.